Board policy manual

-In addition, as part of its expanded risk oversight role, the Corporate Governance Committee is responsible for monitoring and reviewing insurance, claims and property risks, corporate social responsibility and environmental matters, and recommending to the Board for approval environmental policies and procedure guidelines or material changes to such policies.
+In addition, as part of its expanded risk oversight role, the Corporate Governance Committee is responsible for monitoring and reviewing insurance, claims and property risks, corporate social responsibility and environmental matters.

-Download the full mandate and report of the Corporate Governance Committee from the 2018 Information Circular to read more about membership, meetings, and highlights of the Corporate Governance Committee's activities.
+Download the full report of the Corporate Governance Committee from the 2019 Information Circular to read more about membership, meetings, and highlights of the Corporate Governance Committee's activities.

 For further detail, refer to Appendix F - Terms of Reference for Corporate Governance Committee from the Board Policy Manual.

-The Human Resources and Compensation Committee (Compensation Committee) is responsible for developing the compensation philosophy and guidelines on executive compensation, overseeing succession planning for the executive team, determining CEO goals and objectives relative to compensation, evaluating CEO performance, reviewing and recommending CEO compensation to the Board based on its evaluation, and determining compensation for executives other than the CEO.
+The Human Resources and Compensation Committee (Compensation Committee) is responsible for assisting the Board in developing the compensation philosophy and guidelines on executive compensation, overseeing succession planning for the executive team, determining CEO goals and objectives relative to compensation, evaluating CEO performance, reviewing and recommending CEO compensation to the Board based on its evaluation, and determining compensation for the Executive Leadership Team (all Executive Vice-Presidents (EVPs) who are appointed officers of the Company).
 The Compensation Committee ensures that compensation design and practices do not encourage undue risks.
 The Compensation Committee reviews and administers the supplemental retirement arrangements (other than registered pension plans) for the executive team and all of the Company's equity-based incentive plans.

-The Compensation Committee's mandate also includes oversight of executive compensation policies, health and safety policies, procedures and compliance, business continuity and disaster recovery planning, and certain aspects of the Company's approach to business ethics and corporate conduct.
+The Compensation Committee's mandate also includes oversight of executive compensation policies, health and safety policies, and certain aspects of the Company's approach to business ethics and corporate conduct.

-Download the full mandate and report of the Human Resources and Compensation Committee from the 2018 Information Circular to read more about membership, meetings, highlights of the Compensation Committee's activities, and the Committee's report on executive compensation.
+Download the full report of the Human Resources and Compensation Committee from the 2019 Information Circular to read more about membership, meetings, highlights of the Compensation Committee's activities, and the Committee's report on executive compensation.

 For further detail, refer to Appendix G - Terms of Reference for HRCC from the Board Policy Manual.

-The mandate of the Pension Committee is to oversee the administration, financial reporting and investment activities of the Pension Plan for Management and Professional Employees of TELUS Corporation, the TELUS Edmonton Pension Plan, the TELUS Corporation Pension Plan, the TELUS Québec Defined Benefit Pension Plan, the TELUS Defined Contribution Pension Plan, the TELUS Health and TELUS Retail Pension Plan, any successor plans, any related supplemental retirement arrangements as mandated by the Board, and any related trust funds (collectively the Pension Plans).
+The Pension Committee oversees the administration, financial reporting, and investment activities of six registered Company pension plans, any related supplemental retirement arrangements as mandated by the Board, and any related trust funds (collectively the Pension Plans).

 The Pension Committee may, from time to time, recommend to the Board for approval, fundamental changes in the nature of the pension arrangement for any Pension Plan, and fundamental changes in the governance structure for the Pension Plans.

-Download the full mandate and report of the Pension Committee from the 2018 Information Circular to read more about membership, meetings, and highlights of the Pension Committee's activities.
+Download the full report of the Pension Committee from the 2019 Information Circular to read more about membership, meetings, and highlights of the Pension Committee's activities.